mrhp00/Psychological-Talent-Identification-App/HELP.md

 ### Sorting
 Click the table headers to sort by name or score.
 ### Editing, Deleting, and Removing Duplicates
+To merge entity files:
+- Go to Tools > Merge Entity Files, select two or more JSON files, and merge them into one file (duplicates are removed automatically).
+## Keys Editor Window

+The Keys Editor allows you to create or edit the questions, answer keys, and descriptions used for scoring.
+It opens automatically if `keys.json` is missing, or can be accessed from Tools > Edit Keys.

+- Each row is a question.
+For each answer (a, b, c, d), enter the score and a description.
+- Use Add Question to add more questions, or Delete Selected to remove a question.
+- Click Save to write changes to `keys.json`.
 To edit or delete an entry:
 - Right-click an entry in the main table (or select and use the context menu)
 - Choose **Edit** to modify the entry's details and answers